About Our Team

 Henry Siccardi, M.D., M.P.H.

-Henry is a student at the University of Connecticut School of Medicine.
+Henry graduated the University of Connecticut School of Medicine in 2023 with a dual MD/MPH.
+He is currently a resident in the UConn Internal Medicine Categorical Program.
 Born and raised in Queens, New York before moving to Connecticut as a teenager, Henry originally pursued a career in law.
 Upon graduating from Fordham University in 2012 he decided to pursue a different path, eventually pivoting to medicine.
 Since pursuing this path he has worked extensively on community health outreach.
 As a member and coordinator of the Bronx Community Health Leaders and RA Program in Bridgeport, CT he spent three years leading teams of volunteers providing an array of health outreach programs to patients.

 He hopes UCHL will pay forward to students and patients the incredible experiences, opportunities and mentoring from which he benefited in these programs.